 In reality, other symptoms can instead manifest themselves in a sense of malaise in the afternoon, or with inappetence, asthenia and fever.

-Swelling, deformation and pain in the joints, sensation of heat and rigidity of the affected parts, swelling of the affected joints and muscular hypotrophy are only among the most common symptoms that, speaking of prevention of rheumatoid arthritis, represent an alarm bell not to be underestimated .
+Swelling, deformation and pain of the joints, sensation of heat and stiffness of the affected parts, swelling of the affected joints and muscular hypotrophy are just among the most common symptoms which, speaking of rheumatoid arthritis prevention, represent a wake-up call not to be underestimated .

 Symptoms on the joints

-As already mentioned, there are peripheral joints between the parts of the body most affected by rheumatoid arthritis.
+As already mentioned, the peripheral joints are among the parts of the body most affected by rheumatoid arthritis.
 Indeed, hands and feet they are the most affected parts and typically the disease attacks them symmetrically.
 In the joints, a very common symptom is the stiffness.
 In fact, there are great difficulties in bending the fingers or closing the hand in a fist.
 In particular, this phenomenon is accentuated in the early hours of the morning and tends to alleviate with the passing of the hours or helping with the magnetotherapy.

 Another typical symptom is the swelling.
 In fact, the parts of the body affected by rheumatoid arthritis tend to ignite causing, in fact, the swelling of the joint.
 This causes the affected part to become warm to the touch and cause a pain lancinating and acute.
 In some patients, the swelling also causes the formation of the rheumatoid nodules.